DavidGachuhi/DavidGachuhi/README.md

 - 👋 Hi, I’m @DavidGachuhi
-- 👀 I’m interested in Technology, Beautifully written screenplays and stories, Calisthenics, Good Music and fire sunsets.
+- 👀 I’m interested in Technology, Calisthenics, Good Music and fire sunsets.
 - 🌱 I’m currently learning How to code.
-I am currently starting with Python
+I am currently starting with Frontend development.
 - 💞️ I’m looking to collaborate on nothing at the moment.
 - 📫 How to reach me Email: davidgachuhi2610@gmail.com
 <!---